‘Warming Up’ Your Engine In Cold Weather Is Actually Not Good For Most Vehicles

 Because it takes longer for an engine to warm up idling than it does while driving, this exposes the cylinders and pistons to more gasoline which can cause problems.
 Gasoline acts as a solvent, and can strip oil from the cylinder walls and pistons, which can lead to more friction and wear to a crucial part of the engine.
 Less lubricant and more wear is not a guaranteed recipe for immediate disaster, but it is definitely not good for the overall life of these components.

 It is worth noting that other vital fluids in your car (engine oil, transmission fluid, power steering fluid, etc.) are also cold, so "letting 'er rip" at 55 mph right after starting your car at -20 probably isn't the absolute best idea either.
 Experts advise you "take it easy" until your engine and the fluids warm up a little before pushing your vehicle too much.
 They say this is the quickest, most fuel efficient, and safest way to warm up your vehicle.
-That is, assuming you don't drive a vintage vehicle a 1970's pickup truck that still has a carburetor-based engine.
+In extreme cold, allowing your vehicle to warm up for a minute or two before taking off may be necessary just to make sure all fluid lines are passing fluid.
+That is, assuming you don't drive a vintage vehicle a 1970's pickup truck that still has a carburetor-based engine and legitimately needs to warm up first.

 Along with the fact it doesn't do much for the vehicle (beside giving you a warm place to jump into), the City of Duluth and many other cities actually have ordinances in place where you could be ticketed for your vehicle left idling, especially unaccompanied.
 These ordinances are in place not only as a measure of cutting down on emissions, but also to prevent car thefts, which are pretty commonplace during extreme cold with plenty of vehicles running and waiting for thieves.